Dan Sickles is a filmmaker, actor, and writer living in New York City and Paris, France.

 His second film, DINA, received the Grand Jury Prize for U.S. Documentary at the 2017 Sundance Film Festival, as well as the 2017 International Documentary Association award for Best Feature Film.
 Dina premiered theatrically in October 2017 and is currently available on DVD and digital download.

 As an actor, Dan is mainly known for his theatrical work, most notably as Hamlet in the 2011 production at Theater 80 in downtown Manhattan, and Konstantin Treplev in The Seagull at Columbia Graduate.

 He has contributed articles for Gawker, The Huffington Post, MTV, and Indiewire.
 He has spoken on the burgeoning transliberation movement at the American Embassies in Ankara, Turkey and Kiev, Ukraine, and his work is on display in the Contemporary Art Museum in San Juan, Puerto Rico.

-His production company, El Peligro, has been honored by the Social Media Impact Awards and Amnesty International for their approach at socially-conscious storytelling.
+He is the recipient of the PEEK Award and the ARC Alliance Community Service Award for his work within neurodiverse communities, and his production company, El Peligro, has been honored by the Social Media Impact Awards and Amnesty International for their approach at socially-conscious storytelling.